pat-earl/faculty-page/src/teaching/2021-2022/311-comp-network/firstday.md

 **Exams/Quizzes:**

-: Exams and Quizzes times will be announced during class and must be taken during their scheduled time/location.
-Students who are unable to take the exam or quiz at the scheduled time for university approved reasons, **must do their best to contact the instructor beforehand**.
+: Exams will be announced during class and must be taken during their scheduled time/location.
-Missed exams/quizzes will be handled on a case-by-case basis.
+: Missed exams/quizzes will be handled on a case-by-case basis.
 For a list of approved reasons review the *Class Absence* section from the [Class Attendance](http://app.kutztown.edu/policyregister/Policy/ACA-016) University policy.

 **Homework (Assignments/Projects):**
 : This policy is adopted from this [first day handout](https://csit.kutztown.edu/~schwesin/fall20/csc223/syllabus.html).